 Autism Spectrum Disorder Through the Lifespan

 Click on the links to learn more:

 Meet our MGH Patient Navigator for Autism

 Karen A. Turner, MS, OTR/L, is our Patient Navigator for Autism.
 Click here to learn more about her and how she can help.

 Social narratives, or "social stories" are tools that can help individuals with ASD better understand various environments.
 Click here to see our list of social narratives for medical appointments or procedures.

 Video Tutorials: What to expect with Diagnostic Imaging

-Having an MRI can sometimes cause anxiety, especially for patients that have never had one before.
+Having an MRI can sometimes cause anxiety, especially for patients that have never had one.
 Is an MRI loud?
 What are the benefits?
 What happens after the MRI?
-Click here to watch a few short videos created especially to help patients prepare for their diagnostic imaging appointment.
+Click here to watch a few short videos created to help patients prepare for their diagnostic imaging appointment.

 Sign up here to receive general information about Lurie Center news and events.

 Lurie Center & MGH Aspire staff published in new SAGE Encyclopedias - 3/16/2018, MGH Lurie Center & MGH Aspire We are delighted to announced that numerous staff members of the Lurie Center and MGH Aspire have authored chapters of the 2018 SAGE Encyclopedia of Intellectual and Developmental Disorders.
 Click here to see the full list of authors.